This crazy winter,

 It may be anything you like, provided it is your original work and meets the following criteria.

-Your haiku is on one of five topics:
+Your haiku is on one of three topics:

 - your EUI experience